lynx-x-ray-observatory/soxs/doc/source/users_guide/thermal_spectra.rst

 element or a number of elements relative to the Solar value.
 Underlying this are the values of the Solar abundances themselves.
-It is possible to change the Solar abundance table in SOXS via the optional ``abund_table`` argument to :class:`~soxs.apec.ApecGenerator`.
+It is possible to change the Solar abundance table in SOXS via the optional ``abund_table`` argument to :class:`~soxs.thermal_spectra.ApecGenerator`, :class:`~soxs.thermal_spectra.SpexGenerator`, or :class:`~soxs.thermal_spectra.MekalGenerator`.
 By default, SOXS uses the abundance table set in the :ref:`config`, which by default are the `Anders & Grevesse 1989 <http://adsabs.harvard.edu/abs/1989GeCoA..53..197A>`_ abundances.
 This corresponds to a setting of ``"angr"`` for this parameter, but it is possible to use other tables of solar abundances.
 The other tables included